tatut/xtdberl/README.md

 *** ALPHA status, don't use this yet! ***

-Use XTDB from Erlang/OTP.
+Use [XTDB](https://xtdb.com) from Erlang/OTP.
 Contains Erlang libraries that send queries and documents to XTDB node.

 The XTDB node uses jinterface to appear like an Erlang process, you send it commands and it responds.

+Features:
+- Map Erlang records to XTDB documents
+- Query by giving candidate instances
+- Query by text search and comparison operators

 ## Quickstart